Drawing (DRAW)

 Schedule Type: Lecture, Lecture/Studio Combination, Studio

-This course introduces the student to the process of visual communication using basic drawing techniques and concepts.
-Students will develop sound observational skills through visualization using a variety of both traditional and digital drawing tools.
-Students will learn the fundamentals of drawing (line weight, proportion, rendering and perspective techniques) and understand how they apply to design development.
+Drawing Essentials for Design introduces the student to the process of visual communication using basic drawing techniques and concepts.
+Students will develop sound observational skills through visualization using various traditional and digital drawing tools.
+Students will learn the fundamentals of drawing (line weight, proportion, rendering, and perspective techniques) and understand how they apply to design development.

 Credits: 3